ItsOrv/my-journey-into-molecular-docking/docs/step4-analysis.md

 # Step 4: Analysis & Results

-Now comes the fun part—analyzing the results of your docking experiment.
+Now comes the best part—analyzing the results of your docking experiment.
 This is where you figure out how well your ligand binds to the protein and what it might mean for further research.

 ## Opening Your Results
 - **Output File:**